 You might like to read the template Agreement to Mediate form we use before the mediation meeting begins.
 We tailor this to the requirements of each case, but essentially it says that the parties agree that the mediator will facilitate a meeting, that all parties will observe strict confidentiality and that the mediation doesn’t affect anyone’s legal rights: Standard Agreement to Mediate form.

-CONTACT ME to enquire as to whether mediation, conflict coaching or dialogue facilitation might be helpful for you or someone else.
+CONTACT ME to enquire as to whether mediation, team facilitation or conflict coaching might be helpful for you or someone else.